HMS Hyperion (1807): Mediterranean

 Hyperion was commissioned by Captain Thomas Brodie in January 1808.
 The frigate sailed to serve in the Mediterranean Sea on 29 June, and in early July passed through Admiral Sir Charles Cotton's squadron off the River Tagus, giving him the news that Lieutenant-General Sir Arthur Wellesley was shortly to land in the Iberian Peninsula to begin the Peninsular War.

 Travelling on board Hyperion were Captain Philip Charles Durham, joining his ship at Minorca, and the politicians Robert Adair and Stratford Canning, destined for Constantinople.
 While sailing off Portugal Brodie, an inexperienced sailor, ordered Hyperion to prepare for action upon sighting what he thought were enemy warships.
 Durham informed him he was preparing to attack the Berlengas, rather than any ships.
 A few days later Hyperion narrowly avoided wrecking at Sanlúcar de Barrameda.
 Brodie became a figure of ridicule on board when he ordered the ship's geese be killed to ensure their cackling did not give them away to enemy ships.
-As the journey continued Adair and Canning lost confidence in Brodie, and when the ship reached Palermo they went ashore and convinced Captain John Stewart of the 38-gun frigate HMS Seahorse to take them the rest of the way.
+As the journey continued Adair and Canning lost confidence in Brodie, and when the ship reached Palermo they went ashore and had Captain John Stewart of the 38-gun frigate HMS Seahorse take them the rest of the way instead.

-On 3 August 1809 Hyperion sailed from Gibraltar conveying the poet Lord Byron to Cadiz, arriving there on the following day.
+On 3 August 1809 Hyperion sailed from Gibraltar conveying the poet Lord Byron to Cádiz, arriving there on the following day.
 The journey provided inspiration for a similar journey in Byron's Don Juan.